Photo Ragnhild Aarnes Holager

 PLAYING

-As a pianist and lecturer Miriams focus is on the art of listening: musical comprehension and active listening, listening intentions and musical perception.
-Her repertoire often consists of contemporary piano music with a focus on alternative instrumental techniques that uses the inner parts of the instrument (strings, beams, soundboard etc.) as well as improvisation.
+As a pianist and lecturer my focus is on the art of listening: musical comprehension and active listening, listening intentions and musical perception.
+My repertoire often consists of contemporary piano music with a focus on alternative instrumental techniques that uses the inner parts of the instrument (strings, beams, soundboard etc.) as well as improvisation.
+I also uses composition as a means to explore the piano as a modern sound-exploring instrument.
+For some samples of what I do musically you can go to this page

 Photo: Ragnhild Aarnes Holager